7 of the best restaurants in Aberdeen to toast your graduation on any budget

 The long-serving Italian has been hosting graduation dinners for years.

-Near to His Majesty’s Theatre, Poldino’s ticks plenty of boxes for celebratory occasion – great food, good vibes and lots and lots of pizza.
+Near to His Majesty’s Theatre, Poldino’s ticks plenty of boxes for celebratory occasions – great food, good vibes and lots and lots of pizza.

 Best to book well in advance as this quickly fills up on graduation day.